wnkbll/lockpick/zapret/readme.md

 1) run `arm64/install_arm64.cmd`
 2) reboot if testsigning mode is not already enabled. "test mode" text should be present in the right bottom corner of the screen.

-### WIN7 подготовка
+### WIN7 preparation
 If windivert cannot start as is run `win7/install_win7.cmd`.
 Or install ESU updates.

 ### ANTIVIRUS WARNING
 windivert may cause antivirus reaction.
-They are not viruses, your antivirus is insane.
+It's not a virus, your antivirus is insane.
+It can treat windivert as potential risk or hacker instrument.
 Use exceptions or disable AV completely if you are affected.